 Open windows on both sides of your apartment if you have them, so a cooling breeze blows through.
 You’ll notice almost immediately the apartment will drop several degrees in temperature and, as long as the heat of the day doesn’t get too hot, it will stay that way.

 Put a box fan in one of the windows and, the important thing here, is to keep it blowing outwards.
 Blowing outwards, the box fan pulls the warm air out of your apartment and allows more cooling air to flow in.
 This even works if you only have windows on one side of your apartment and so can’t get a good cross breeze flowing.

 Run a small fan on yourself.
-As I don’t work, I am often at home most of the day and much of that time is spent on my computer, reading or watching a movie.
-With a small fan blowing on my face or body, I can usually keep myself pretty cool, even when the Bangkok temperature creeps over 95 degrees.
+With a small fan blowing on your face or body, you can usually keep yourself pretty cool, even when the Bangkok temperature creeps over 95 degrees.